 throughout all River Rooms Integrate into infrastructure, wayfinding, and signage as well as permanent features.
 Ensure that dog parks safely and ecologically deal with pet waste and do not exacerbate water quality problems.

-at development areas Concentrate restoration projects in ALCOSAN investment areas, new development, and in places where bank restoration is most needed.
+communicate risk. ecological restoration at development areas Concentrate restoration projects in ALCOSAN investment areas, new development, and in places where bank restoration is most needed.